NYPL/metadata-documentation/metadata/element/location.md

 #### Guidelines
 {: .no_toc }
 - Select New York Public Library
-    - If the resource is not one held by the New York Public Library, discuss with the [Interim Manager, Metadata Services](/metadata-documentation/contact/) before proceeding further
+    - If the resource is not one held by the New York Public Library, discuss with the [Manager, Metadata Services](/metadata-documentation/contact/) before proceeding further

 ---